 It never ceases to amaze me that the divine Maker of the seed ordained that there be no harvest unless we are faithful to sow.
 That He would choose to partner with fickle human beings is mind-boggling!

 While He has equipped us with everything that we would ever need in

 the abiding presence of the Holy Spirit, He does not engage in the actual sowing.
 That has been left to us - we are His agents assigned to this monumental task.

-When we look at the withering sapling on rocky ground we despair and quit sowing.
-The shoot choking among thorns screams that it is futile to sow.
+When we look at the withering sapling on rocky ground it is tempting to despair and quit sowing.
+The shoots choking among thorns scream that it is futile to sow.
 The birds that swiftly snatch up precious seed from the common path mock us with their cunning.

 "It is in vain, so stop sowing!"
 That could not be further from the truth.